 - 22% growth in Arizona from 2014-2024 which is much faster than the national average for all occupations.(1)

 - Median yearly salary in the state of Arizona is $72,680.(1)

-The Brookline Nursing team will present you with the details about our BSN and Accelerated BSN degree programs and will answer your questions about getting started for our August 24th semester.
+The Brookline Nursing team will present you with the details about our BSN and Accelerated BSN degree programs and will answer your questions about getting started for our winter semester.
 We are supporting our students through this very unusual time and finding alternative class solutions so there’s no need to delay your start.
 Nurses are in high demand.
-RSVP by clicking here.